GabrieleGiuseppini/Floating-Sandbox/Building FS on Ubuntu.md

                                        libmspack          no
                                        sdl                no
 ```
-Now, it's time to build:
+Now, it's time to build wxWidgets - launch this and go grab a cup of coffee:
 ```
 make install
 ```